 Things are improving, but we still have a lot of work to do in this area.
 The exposure has helped, however, if for no other reason than my appearances on that show seem to be the strongest line on my resume, giving me more credibility and stature than all of my writing, degrees, and experience combined.
 Sigh…

 Being Published vs. Self-Publishing

 In 1985, the acquisitions editor from Fearon (David S. Lake Publishing) approached me about publishing The Beginning Teacher’s Resource Handbook.
-After months of negotiations, I finally signed a contract that gave me escalating royalties and, most important, especially at that time, a significant discount so that I could buy the books at a low enough cost to resell them at my speaking engagements.
+After months of negotiations, I finally signed a contract that gave me escalating royalties and, most importantly, especially at that time, a significant discount so that I could buy the books at a low enough cost to resell them at my speaking engagements.
 I figured I’d let them take out second mortgages on their houses now, and decided to concentrate on my writing, speaking, and the highly-targeted marketing I was already doing.

 The benefits have been tremendous, if only in editorial support.
 The book needed work.
 The manuscript came back covered with yellow sticky notes on each page, topped with a two-word cover letter from the editor that simply said, “Don’t faint!”

 It took me nearly two months to be emotionally able to open the box again and look at the 400-plus pages, each of which needed significant revision.
 (None of the sticky notes commented on what a great writer I was.)
 I was only able to do so by convincing myself that their comments were simply the guidance by which I was going to make this very worthwhile mess into a real, much-improved, grown-up-looking product.